Skip to content

 Datamaran’s Regulatory Monitoring is an AI-powered capability that enables ESG teams to monitor, discover, and manage evolving ESG regulations worldwide.

-The platform tracks regulatory developments across 85 priority jurisdictions, with extended coverage across 190+ countries.
-By combining artificial intelligence with expert regulatory analysis, Datamaran provides focused regulatory intelligence designed to help organizations identify emerging policy trends and potential business impacts.
+The platform tracks regulatory developments across 86 priority jurisdictions, with extended coverage across 190+ countries.
+By combining artificial intelligence with expert regulatory analysis, Datamaran provides focused regulatory intelligence designed to help organisations identify emerging policy trends and potential business impacts.

-Unlike traditional legal databases or regulatory newsletters that generate high volumes of information, Datamaran focuses on material ESG regulatory developments, helping teams prioritize what matters most.
+Unlike traditional legal databases or regulatory newsletters that generate high volumes of information, Datamaran focuses on material ESG regulatory developments, helping teams prioritise what matters most.

-Regulatory Monitoring functions as a first line of defense, allowing organizations to identify and triage relevant regulatory developments before escalating them to legal, compliance, or public affairs teams for deeper analysis.
+Regulatory Monitoring functions as a first line of defence, allowing organisations to identify and triage relevant regulatory developments before escalating them to legal, compliance, or public affairs teams for deeper analysis.

 The platform includes a global ESG-focused database of over 19,800 regulatory initiatives, enabling organizations to stay informed about regulatory trends shaping the sustainability landscape.